 In order to claim bankruptcy for your business, you must file with a federal district court and demonstrate that you cannot meet your debt obligations and require either reorganization of your business debts or liquidation of the business assets.

 You can secure a loan for your small business by accepting a blanket lien from a lender.
 A blanket lien gives lenders the right to seize almost all your business assets if you default on your small business loan.
 In the event of default, lenders can only take what is needed to settle your outstanding debt.

-The break-even point in any business is the time at which your revenue will equal total expenses — the point at which there is neither a profit nor loss.
+The break-even point is the time at which your business revenue will equal total expenses -- the point at which there is neither a profit nor loss.
 A breakeven analysis is used to determine when your business will be able to cover all your expenses.
-To calculate your breakeven point, forecast your expected fixed costs (usually include overhead expenses like rent or payroll) and variable costs (expenses that can shift like inventory or shipping), and compare to your expected total revenue over time.
+To calculate your break-even point, forecast your expected fixed costs (usually include overhead expenses like rent or payroll) and variable costs (expenses that can shift like inventory or shipping), and compare to your expected total revenue over time.